halvaradop/tailwindcss-utilities/packages/tailwindcss-core/README.md

 This is the core package of the `@halvaradop/tailwindcss` ecosystem, containing essential plugins and utilities for TailwindCSS.
 It includes core configurations and files that can be shared across projects, ensuring consistency and reusability.

+> [!NOTE]
+> This package is not published on npm as it is intended solely for internal use within the `@halvaradop/tailwindcss` ecosystem.
+It provides shared configurations and utilities necessary for building and maintaining the internal packages.

 ## Installation

 To install the package using either npm or pnpm, execute one of the following commands: